Consumers' co-operative: Finance and approach to capital accumulation

 The customers or consumers of the goods and services provided by a co-operative are often also the individuals who supply the capital necessary to establish or acquire the enterprise.

 The primary distinction between consumers' co-operatives and other forms of business is that a consumers' co-operative aims to offer quality goods and services at the lowest possible cost to its consumer‑owners, rather than maximizing profits by charging the highest price the market will bear.
 In practice, consumers' co-operatives typically set prices at competitive market rates.

 Unlike for-profit enterprises, which treat the margin between cost and selling price as profit for shareholders, consumers' co-operatives may use this surplus to build collectively owned capital, support member-defined social objectives, or return the excess to consumer‑owners as a patronage refund or dividend.
 Accumulated capital may be retained as reserves, reinvested in the co-operative’s growth, or used to acquire assets such as facilities or equipment.

 While some claim that surplus payment returns to consumer/owner patrons should be taxed the same as dividends paid to corporate stock holders, others argue that consumers' co-operatives do not return a profit by traditional definition, and similar tax standards do not apply.

 Problems

 Since consumers' co-operatives are run democratically, they are subject to the same problems typical of democratic government.
 Such difficulties can be mitigated by frequently providing member/owners with reliable educational materials regarding current business conditions.
-In addition, because a consumers' co-operative is owned by the users of a good or service as opposed to the producers of that good or service, the same sorts of labor issues may arise between the workers and the co-operative as would appear in any other company.
+In addition, because a consumers' co-operative is owned by the users of a good or service as opposed to the producers of that good or service, the same sorts of labor issues may arise between the workers and the co-operative as would appear in any other company, as has materialized in the case of labor disputes at retail cooperative REI.
 This is one critique of consumers' co-operatives in favor of worker co-operatives.